Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Experiment Design and Results

 The first hardware experiment evaluates the performance of the GUTS and coverage planners when communication is disabled with a team of two robots.~\Cref{fig:hardware_comms_denied} provides quantitative analysis on hardware that validates the performance of the simulation.
-The valid flight area for both robots is \SI{72100}{\meter\squared}, which is slightly smaller than the \SI{75000}{\meter\squared} used in~\cite{guts}; however, we use 4$\times$ as many cells as they do to represent a given environment and we sample at 100\% due to our efficient implementation.
 In these results, we see that that the GUTS planner outperforms the coverage planner when communication is denied.
 The advantage stems from the stochasticity of the GUTS planner.
 The areas visited by both robots are shown as transparent cells in~\cref{sfig:hardware_comms_denied_coverage_map,sfig:hardware_comms_denied_nats_map}.
-The results demonstrate that the GUTS approach performs better when communications between the robots is denied.

 The second hardware experiment evaluates the performance of the GUTS and coverage planners when communication is enabled.
 A team of two robots searches the areas shown in~\cref{sfig:hardware_coverage_comms_enabled,sfig:hardware_nats_comms_enabled}.
 They share information about poses and goals; however, there are no objects to detect in the environment so no information about tracks is shared.~\Cref{sfig:hardware_plot_comms_enabled} illustrates the coverage as a function of time.
 We see that when communications between robots are enabled, the coverage approach performs similarly to the GUTS approach, which is in line with what we expect from the simulation results.